Bry50/Old-Smartphone-as-a-server/README.md

 This builds the boot and system images that are to be installed.
 You'll be asked to set a password for logging onto the phone device later on. ( Ignore any keymap warning)

-#### 3.5) Flash  to phone
+#### 3.5 Flash  to phone
-Ensure device is still in fastboot mode ( ref 1 above), and plugged  in via USB.
+Ensure phone device is still in fastboot mode ( ref 3.1 above), and plugged  in via the USB.
 Then, on the PC, run:
 ```
 fastboot format system
 pmbootstrap flasher flash_rootfs --partition userdata